 Take up the discipline of encouragement.
 Each day, use 5-10 minutes to write a short note of gratitude and encouragement to parents, siblings, or friends.
 Was it hard to think of things to write?
 Consider how you interact with others in your life and the power of words to do great good or harm.

-Attend the services of Maundy Thursday, Good Friday (including Stations of the Cross), and the Easter Vigil.
+Attend the services of Maundy Thursday, Good Friday (including Stations of the Cross), and Light & Lessons.
 Fast on Good Friday during one meal or the entire day until after the service.
 How does your participation in these events turn an ordinary school week into a “Holy Week”?

 * On Sundays we break our fast as a way to look forward to the great celebration of Easter.*